alauda/ace-cli/README.md

-  run         Create and start a new service scale       Scale a service to the specified number of instances service     Manage services start       Start a service stop        Stop a service update      Update a new service version     Display version of Alauda CLI
+  run         Create and start a new service scale       Scale a service to the specified number of instances service     Manage services space       Manage spaces start       Start a service stop        Stop a service update      Update a service version     Display version of Alauda CLI

 Flags: